SAP-samples/teched2022-AD180/exercises/Exercise_2/README.md

 # Exercise 2 - Front end App Creation

-1. Go back to Lobby and select the Create button to create the frontend.
+1. Go back to Lobby (should be open in another tab in your browser) and select the Create button to create the frontend.
 Select Build an Application.
 Afterwards select "Web & Mobile Application"
 <br>![](/exercises/Exercise_2/images/image(1).png)

 2. Give a project name, description (optional )and click create